 When looking for the best type of loan for your business, you’ll need to consider the amount you want to borrow, when you feel you will be able to pay it off, and whether you are prepared to offer security.
-As part of your research, you may like to try our Business Loan Finder tool or visit our Business Loans page.
+As part of your research, you may like to visit our Business Loans page.

 Westpac’s products are subject to terms, conditions, fees and charges.
 Any application for finance is subject to Westpac’s normal lending criteria.
 This information does not take your personal circumstances into account, is general in nature, and should be used as a guide only – and not relied upon.
 We recommend that you seek independent professional advice about your specific circumstances before choosing a business finance product.